Less Shame & More Research: Changing the Conversation on Women's Health

 Women have lived with this shame for so long that some don’t even talk about something as perfectly normal as their period with friends, something we all deal with, because they feel it is too taboo to discuss openly.
 Seriously, why is it that even when almost every woman gets a period we have grown up to be ashamed of it?
 Why have we had to hide our tampons and periods and slink in to the bathroom hoping no one knows?

-There is so much about our bodies we don’t fully understand and sometimes we are even afraid to ask, that is why I am creating this series; to answer those questions and bring to light things we didn’t even know we should have questions about.
+There is so much about our bodies we don’t fully understand and sometimes we are even afraid to ask.
 We are these powerful beings with bodies that can do amazing things (we can carry and then deliver babies out of our vaginas for the love of God!!!) and I believe that it is vital to our health and well-being that we get to a place where we are able to talk more openly about the issues we deal with every day.

 But here is the other thing we need: research.
 Part of the reason so many of us lack the knowledge is because our world as a whole does.
 Women, you know the same human beings who make up over half the world’s population, have been treated as some anomaly that didn’t deserve to be studied (don’t even get me started on how absurd the idea we are anomaly is).
 Our bodies are so misunderstood, sure there has been a small push recently to better understand them, but that push still isn’t big enough or funded well enough.
 So listen to all my ladies making up half the population, and the men who share this planet with them, let’s raise our voice and demand action.
 Why?
 Let me give you a few things to chew on…